Fitzy1293/daily-covid/README.md

 `cd daily-covid`

-`python3 nytimes_covid.py -state CA county "Los Angeles" -getdata`
+`python3 nytimes_covid.py -state CA -county "Los Angeles" -getdata`

 Now that you have an updated list of us-counties.csv, you don't need to run the `-getdata` argument.